What Is the Passive Restraint Discount?

 Passive Restraint Examples

-Depending on your insurance provider, any of these could qualify for a safety restraint discount:
+Depending on your insurance provider, any of these passive restraints could qualify you for a discount

 • Self-locking seat belts with pretensioners